 Concordia College offers students several options for on-campus living, with six residence halls featuring living arrangements to suit each student’s needs.
-They are safe and secure, with Resident Assistants (RAs) always on hand for answers to questions, provide support, and keep you up-to-date on always available to provide you with support and information on student activities and other important campus issues.
+They are safe and secure, with Resident Assistants always on hand for answers to questions, to provide support, and keep you up-to-date on information on student activities and other important campus issues.

 Those students looking for a single-sex living environment will find what they are looking for Sieker (men) or Bohm (women) Halls (picture on the right).